Aldaviva/DarkNet/Readme.md

 DarkNet does not give controls in the client area of your windows a dark skin.
 It only changes the theme of the title bar and system context menu.
 It is up to you to make the inside of your windows dark.

 However, this library can help you switch your WPF application resource dictionaries to apply different styles when the process title bar theme changes.

+This limited class currently only handles process theme changes, and does not handle individual windows using different themes in the same process.
+For more fine-grained skin management, see [pull request #8](https://github.com/Aldaviva/DarkNet/pull/8).

 This requires you to create two resource dictionary XAML files, one for the light theme and one for dark.
 To tell DarkNet to switch between the resource dictionaries when the process theme changes, register them with [**`SkinManager`**](https://github.com/Aldaviva/DarkNet/blob/master/DarkNet/Wpf/SkinManager.cs):

 ```cs
 new Dark.Net.Wpf.SkinManager().RegisterSkins(